What is a Senior Village?

 In January 2016, WGNA began soliciting email addresses of interested parties and collecting survey results to gauge interest pending further discussions with DCOA.
 By the end of May, the Waterfront Village's initial Board of Directors had been formed, its bylaws approved, federal 501(c)(3) non-profit status secured, and it was incorporated in the District of Columbia as a public charity.
 In June, a comprehensive Community Assessment Survey was launched to determine the initial services to be offered by the village.
 In July, the survey concluded and, from the results, the Board approved the member benefits and dues structure.
 A business plan and operating budget were produced in August, and the website launched.

 Participation information, including membership fees and fundraising goals, were made available in September and the Events Calendar was launched.
 Informational public meetings to residents associations and congregations began in October, and the Member Services Center offering telephone and email support launched in November 2016, and Volunteer orientations began in December.
-A gala Launch Celebration to coincide with the 15th anniversary of the senior village movement was held February 13, 2017, at St. Augustine's Episcopal Church, 555 Water Street, S.W. including a town hall moderated by former Ward 6 Councilman Tommy Wells.
+A gala Launch Celebration to coincide with the 15th anniversary of the senior village movement was held February 13, 2017, at St. Augustine's Episcopal Church, 555 Water Street, S.W. including a town hall moderated by Ward 6 Councilman Tommy Wells.

-Those interested in a senior village in the Southwest Waterfront and the Navy Yard can sign up for a complimentary 60-day Prospective Membership from the Member Sign-Up option on the menu bar above, by calling 202-656-1834, or emailing firstname.lastname@example.org.
+Those interested in membership can sign up for a complimentary 60-day Prospective Membership from the Member Sign-Up option on the menu bar above, by calling 202-656-1834, or emailing email@example.com.